joenot443/TBChallenge/README.md

 ## Instructions

-Just build and run.
+Open the workspace, build, and run.
 Layout designed for iPhone size devices.

 ## Special Notes for Improvements